gautambaghel/demo-guide/docs/blackduck-for-openshift.md

 1. opssight-core: brains of the operation, a pod which communicates with Black Duck instance hosted at <https://redhathub.blackducksoftware.com/>, it maintains a list of all the scanned images and communicates with the rest of the pods.

-2. opssight-pod-processor: a pod which connects with the pods and gets the underlying base image that's running inside the containers in OpenShift.
+2. opssight-pod-processor: a pod which connects with other pods and retrieves underlying base image that runs inside the containers in OpenShift.

 3. opssight-scanner: a pod which downloads the image from whichever image registry it's supposed to.